equinor/ert/docs/rst/manual/reference/configuration/data_types.rst

 General data: GEN_DATA
 ~~~~~~~~~~~~~~~~~~~~~~

-The ``GEN_DATA`` keyword is used to to load *arbitrary* which has been generated
+The ``GEN_DATA`` keyword is used to load *arbitrary* which has been generated
 by the forward model.
 ERT does not have any awareness of the type of data
 encoded in a ``GEN_DATA`` keyword; it could be the result of gravimetric
-calculation or the pressure difference across a barrier in the reeservoir.
+calculation or the pressure difference across a barrier in the reservoir.
 This
 means that the ``GEN_DATA`` keyword is extremely flexible, but also slightly
 complicated to configure.
 Assume a ``GEN_DATA`` keyword is used to represent the
-result of an estimated of the position of the oil water contact which should be
+result of an estimated position of the oil water contact which should be
 compared with a oil water contact from 4D seismic; this could be achieved with
 the configuration: